 Aviyum – essential meaning which is the soul

 Akkaiyum – the word which is the body

 thAnE – having them under his disposal

-azhippOdu aLippavan thAnE – having their creation, annihilation at his full disposal
+azhippOdu aLippavan thAnE – having their creation and annihilation at his full disposal

 pUviyal – fresh like a flower